TheRyanMonty/HomeLab/README.md

 View the NFS permissions to ensure it looks good:
 * ```sudo exportfs -v```

-Set NFS to start on boot and restart for changes to take effect:
+Set NFS to start on boot and restart nfs service for changes to take effect:
 * ```systemctl restart nfs-server; systemctl enable nfs-server```